ckeditor/ckeditor4-docs/guides/dev/installation/README.md

 ## Trying Out

-CKEditor comes with a collection of samples that you can try out to verify if the installation was successful as well as see some both basic and more advanced CKEditor usage scenarios.
+CKEditor comes with a collection of samples that you can try out to verify if the installation was successful as well as see some CKEditor usage scenarios, both basic and more advanced.

 Open the following page in the browser:
 `http://<your site>/ckeditor/samples/index.html`